pyprojectx/pyprojectx/README.md

 ```

 ## Feature highlights
-* Reproducible builds by treating tools and utilities as (versioned) dev-dependencies
+* Reproducible builds by treating tools and utilities as (locked) dev-dependencies
 * No global installs, everything is stored inside your project directory (like npm's _node_modules_)
 * Bootstrap your entire build process with a small wrapper script (like Gradle's _gradlew_ wrapper)
 * Configure shortcuts for routine tasks